-Urban&Public in collaboration with Adelaide Hills Wine Region have made wine exploration and discovery easier for the general public by guiding them to cellar doors that are virtually hidden in the hills.
+Urban&Public in collaboration with Adelaide Hills Wine Region have made wine exploration and discovery easier for the general public by guiding them to cellar doors that are practically hidden in the hills.

 A digital cartographic audit provided the basis for 3D terrain mapping and a cross-browser web application.

-The map combines several GIS data sources, digital elevation models and hand-drawn topographic contour mapping to demarcate the boundaries of various wine regions and display a soil analysis layer for wine makers.
+The map combines several GIS data sources, digital elevation models and topographic contour mapping to demarcate the boundaries of various wine precincts and display a soil analysis layer for wine makers.